Roof Replacement in Cedar Park, TX | RoofsOnly.com

 Is Metal Roofing Worth Thinking About?

 A growing number of Cedar Park homeowners replacing a 20-year-old shingle roof ask about metal as the next material.
-And it’s a fair question.
+It’s a fair question.
 If you’re already doing a replacement, do you want to do this again in 20 years?
 Standing seam metal costs more upfront — roughly two to three times a quality shingle installation.
 It lasts 40 to 50 years.
 It handles hail significantly better than asphalt.
 It reflects heat more effectively, which puts real money back on your summer cooling bills.
 For a family planning to stay in their Cedar Park home for the next 25 or 30 years, the cost-per-year math looks different once you set the sticker shock aside.
 We’ll walk you through a straight comparison during your estimate visit — no pressure either direction.

 Why RoofsOnly.com for Roof Replacement in Cedar Park, TX